 Newgarden wins crash-filled 107th Indianapolis 500

-Los Angeles (AFP) – Josef Newgarden won the 107th Indianapolis 500 on Sunday, diving past Marcus Ericsson in the dramatic last sprint of a race that saw spectacular late crashes bring out three red flags.
+Los Angeles (AFP) – Josef Newgarden won the 107th Indianapolis 500 on Sunday, diving past Marcus Ericsson in the dramatic last sprint of a race that saw heavy crashes bring out three late red flags.

 Issued on: Modified: